exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

 ...
 ```

+### Verifying BucketFS Bucket Visibility and Access for UDFs

 What can happen is that in BucketFS Service folder (say, `bfsdefault`) there is no folder visible for the Bucket (here `default`) where you uploaded the file.

 According to [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm),